danielabar/meblog/src/markdown/securing-routes-on-heroku-with-rails-route-constraints.md

 The integration test stubs `matches?` directly rather than internal methods like `allow_all?` or `allowed?`.
 This decouples the test from implementation details as the internal IP matching logic is already covered in the unit tests.

+## Rollout

+After verifying on staging, we deployed to production with the flag disabled, then toggled it on.
+The rollout was mostly uneventful — the only hiccup was a few people messaging on Slack that admin seemed broken, having forgotten it now required VPN.
+We updated the internal docs to mention the requirement and that was that.
+If anything had gone seriously wrong, disabling the flag would have restored access instantly without a rollback deploy.

 ## Conclusion

 This post walked through restricting select routes to VPN IP addresses on Heroku using a Rails Advanced Route Constraint.
 This class that implements a `matches?(request)` method and wraps any set of routes you want to restrict.
 A YAML config keeps IP lists per-environment and version-controlled, the `"all"` keyword avoids environment-checking conditionals in dev and test, and a feature flag provides an instant kill switch in case things go wrong.